 Niagara Gorge – 3180 DeVeaux Woods Drive, Niagara Falls

 The Niagara Gorge at Whirlpool State Park trails will suit both scenic strollers and challenge-driven climbers.
 The Rim Trail, at the top of the gorge, provides a picturesque overlook of the river.
 Those pursuing a more adventurous hike may wish to descend the steps to the gorge to view the rapids via the moderate Devil’s Hole or the difficult Whirlpool Rapids Trail.
 As repairs were conducted recently, check with the NYS Parks department for staircase accessibility here.

 Zoar Valley – Forty Road entrance

 “Zoar is a breathtaking spectacle of the kind you would expect to find in the wilds of the West,” according to blogger Ed Healy.
 “It’s one of the natural wonders of New York State, with old growth forests, dramatic vistas and heart-pounding recreation opportunities.”
 The cliffs and gorges of Zoar can be found outside the village of Gowanda.

-For more autumn ideas, check out our Fall Guide here.
+For more spring ideas, check out our Spring Guide here.